 What is Intercom used for?

-Intercom is a widely known and capable customer service tool that provides lots of features and leveraged customer satisfaction.
+Intercom is a widely known and capable customer service tool and live chat software that provides lots of features and leveraged customer satisfaction.

 The tool also has a G2 rating of 4.4 and is trusted by giant companies such as Amazon, Facebook, Shopify, and Microsoft – making it one of the most popular messaging platforms.

 While the tool is known mostly as a chat software, there is more than that to Intercom.
 It is a full package for almost any customer support team, and also useful for sales teams.

 If you have a business website on which you also want to provide support, adopting a chat tool is the easiest and most convenient solution.
 Intercom allows you to use their chat feature through a chat widget.